erasmus-without-paper/ewp-specs-api-omobilities/README.md

 * When S is sure that R has received information about the nomination (it correctly received the CNR or performed a GET), S must immediately inform its users about it (an internal `delivered` status may be noted in the local system).
-* R can accept the nomination – it changes the state to `verified`.
+* R can accept the nomination – it changes the state to `approved`.
 * R can reject the nomination – it changes the state to `rejected`.
-* R cannot reject a nomination in the `verified` state.
+* R cannot reject a nomination in the `approved` state.
-* If the nomination is in the `verified` state, S can notify R about the change of the student's personal data (given names, family name, birthdate, nationality, gender, email).
+* If the nomination is in the `approved` state, S can notify R about the change of the student's personal data (given names, family name, birthdate, nationality, gender, email).
-  This notification does not require R to make a new decision (the nomination remains in the `verified` state).
+  This notification does not require R to make a new decision (the nomination remains in the `approved` state).
-* If the nomination is in the `verified` state, S cannot propose to R changes to this nomination in the data other than student’s personal data listed in the point above.
+* If the nomination is in the `approved` state, S cannot propose to R changes to this nomination in the data other than student’s personal data listed in the point above.
 * If the nomination has been rejected, S can submit a proposal for changes to this nomination (this requires changing the `proposal-id`).
 R can accept or reject this proposal.